 Not placing stress on your heart is vital for its health.
-This includes stress on the body, for example additional weight, high cholesterol and smoking.
-Mental stress also contributes to the health of your heart, your state of mind affects your entire body, sometimes without you realising.
+This includes stress on the body, for example, additional weight, high cholesterol and smoking.
+Mental stress also contributes to the health of your heart, your state of mind affects your entire body, sometimes without you realising it.
 Making time for relaxation and meditation can do wonders for your heart.

 Hopefully this weekend no one had to go through the pain of a broken heart.
 A broken heart isn’t just the pain you feel when a relationship ends, it is a medical condition also known as stress-induced cardiomyopathy.
 It is sometimes mistaken for a heart attack because it has similar symptoms.

 A broken heart is caused by the increase in stress and hormones associated with the end of a relationship, whether it is a divorce or a breakup, in addition, it can occur if you are betrayed, separated from a loved one or in the event of a death of a loved one.